DanielKrawisz/Entropy/Pow.co FAQ.md

 ## Why not simply use payments to upvote content.
 Satoshis cost something, do they not?

-TL;DR- Because the waste of energy is innately understood as it pertains to our physical survival.
-This is energy wasted that we will never get back.

-Payments are not an easily assessed cost because it is possible to pay someone back with another transaction that is not known to be connected to the first one.
-In that case, no real cost has been demonstrated even though apparently it has.
+It is possible to pay someone back in private, so you don't really know if a payment represents a real cost.

 Furthermore, the cost of satoshis is not the same as the cost of energy.
 The cost of money is everything that is unknown in the economy, whereas the cost of energy is something that is very near to all of us because we all use energy in our own bodies and machines.
 Even if you burn satoshis, that is not genuine waste because satoshis are non-physical so nothing was really destroyed.
 The cost of satoshis cannot be understood without reference to the whole economy whereas the cost of energy is innately understood at least to some extent by all living things.